About the Guidelines

 Rural and remote access

-Access to education and training for rural and remote allied health professionals requires prioritisation and an explicit approach.
+Access to education and training for rural and remote allied health professionals requires prioritisation and a stuctured approach.
 Allied health staff based in rural and remote areas deliver care across geographically dispersed locations, culturally diverse populations, often with limited resources which requires an extensive skills base to meet these challenges.
 Education and training plays a significant role in the development of the rural generalist skill set.
 The need for training and CPD can be greater in rural and remote areas where clinicians may need to treat patients that have not been part of their practice experience in an environment where there are limited support structures (Berndt et al, 2017).
 Professional development opportunities, education, training, supervision, and opportunity for career progression have also been reported in the literature as factors affecting health worker motivation, recruitment and retention in rural areas (WHO, 2010; Henderson & Tulloch, 2008).

 A range of education and training programs should be available, sufficiently flexible and varied, yet matched to need for allied health professionals.
 Technology can improve and support access to education and training.
 The technological infrastructure requirements should be assessed and provided.